(tinctura BOESENBERGIA PANDURATA)

 Chinese ginger or Fingerroot is an effective medicinal and culinary herb from Southeast Asia.
 The rhizome of this plant is a flavonoid inducer of chemo-protective- and antioxidant enzymes.

-According to ongoing research, Boesenbergia pandurata is an excellent candidate for the development of a remedy for opportunistic fungal infections in AIDS patients.
+According to ongoing research, fingerroot (Boesenbergia pandurata) is an excellent candidate for the development of a remedy for opportunistic fungal infections in AIDS patients.

 The potency of fingerroot oils, powdered rhizomes and tinctures rivals that of broccoli sprouts; the activity of quinone reductase is elevated by about 500,000 units per gram.